Experience The Sandwich!

 Thursday Pools, with over 35 years of extensive experience in the composites industry, has worked with a variety of products ranging from boats to race car bodies using materials such as carbon fiber, kevlar, and fiberglass.
 As an established fiberglass pool manufacturer, they are seen as thought leaders in the industry and have an impecable reputation for producing the highest quality pools.

 River and Thursday Pools have united to form the joint company River Pools Powered by Thursday Pools Manufacturing.
-This partnership sends a shockwave throughout the pool industry as the power of education and world class manufacturing combine to reach across the country.
+This partnership sends a shockwave throughout the pool industry as the power of education and

 How Did the Composite Sandwich come into existence?

 Through long established relationships with the chemists at companies like Interplastics and Owens Corning, Thursday Pools has done extensive lab testing such as Finite Element Analysis (FEA) to determine the best possible way to build a fiberglass pool.
 The result is a combination of processes and materials that compose most advanced fiberglass pool in existence: Our Composite Sandwich of Awesomeness.

 Just to be clear, from here on when "we" or "our" is used, it refers to River Pools Powered by Thursday Pools, not just River Pools.
 You can read more about the partnership here.

 Okay, time to learn about the Sandwich!